victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

   with the same first word in the title.
 - This doesn't elegantly incorporate slides from talks, project files and other supplementary material to the papers.
-- Pocket + IFTTT is slow.
+- Pocket + IFTTT is slow to update.
 - What's the best way to take notes on the papers?
 - Batch labelling papers could be easier